Preference for Surviving Spouses and Minor Children

-If the estate does not exceed $100,000 in value after deducting all mortgages, the surviving spouse and/or minor children have preference over others including creditors and people named in a will.
+If the estate does not exceed $100,000 in value after certain deduction, the surviving spouse and/or minor children have preference over others including creditors and people named in a will.
 See N.R.S.
-146.070.
-Minor children and spouses are entitled to remain in the homestead and entitled to a reasonable allowance in the case of larger estates.
-See N.R.S.
-146.10.
+146.070(16) which says, "For the purposes of this section, the value of property must be the fair market value of that property, reduced by the value of all enforceable liens and encumbrances.
+Property values and the values of liens and encumbrances must be determined as of the date of the decedent’s death."
+In addition, NRS 146.010 says that minor children and spouses are entitled to remain in the homestead and entitled to a reasonable allowance in the case of larger estates.

 Child not mentioned in Will:

-If a child is born after a will is made the child shall inherit what would be his share if the person had died without a will unless it is apparent from the will that any afterborn children will not inherit or unless is appears that the will write made subsequent provisions for the child outside of the will.
+If a child is born after a Will is made the child shall inherit what would be his or her share if the person had died without a will unless it is apparent from the will that any afterborn children will not inherit or unless it appears that the Will writer made other provisions for the child outside of the Will.
 See N.R.S.
 133.160 and N.R.S.
 133.190.

 But if a will is written and no provision is made for a child who is already born, the court presumes that the omission was intention.
 See N.R.S.
 133.170.
 However, a presumption can challenged with contrary evidence in court.
 That is why if the intention is to give nothing upon death to Child C, the will often states, "I have intentionally omitted to provide for Child C," or "I have intentionally omitted to provide for any of my children."